-MirLand's particular geographic focus is Moscow, St Petersburg and major regional cities with a population of over 500,000 people.
+MirLand's principal activities are focused on the acquisition, development, construction, reconstruction, lease and sale of residential and commercial real estate in Russia.
+Its particular geographic focus is Moscow, St. Petersburg and major regional cities with a population of over 500,000 people.
 MirLand invests primarily in projects where it identifies potential for a high return on equity and the generation of strong yields and income, stemming from demand for high quality commercial and residential real estate assets.